-The provision of an additional pass for your Personal assistant is so that you have someone on site who can provide you with any assistance you may require in order to enjoy the festival.
+The provision of an additional pass for your Personal assistant is so that you have someone on site who can provide you with any assistance you may require to enjoy the festival.
 The pass is provided in the expectation that your PA is willing and able to assist you with any tasks that are necessary.

 I HAVE APPLIED WHAT HAPPENS NEXT